mui/material-ui/docs/data/base/components/pagination/pagination.md

 # Pagination 🚧

-<p class="description">The Pagination component enables the user to select a specific page from a range of pages.</p>
+<p class="description">The Pagination component lets the user select a specific page from a range of pages.</p>

 :::warning
-💡 The Base UI Pagination component isn't implemented yet but it's planned!

-Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38042) if you want it to land faster!
+The Base UI Pagination component isn't available yet, but you can upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38042) to see it arrive sooner.
 :::